Published: October 23, 2020 | Last Updated: July 8, 2024

 The viral outbreak of zombie fandom truly began following George A. Romero’s Night of the Living Dead (1968).
 The mindless, cannibalistic zombies in this film presented everything audiences feared and craved, including extinction, mutilation, separation, impotence, and ego death.

-The graphic nature and social commentary earned Night of the Living Dead a place in the National Film Registry and a cult following that leads to decades of remakes, renditions, and homages to the genre staple.
+The graphic nature and social commentary earned Night of the Living Dead a place in the National Film Registry and a cult following that led to decades of remakes, renditions, and homages to the genre staple.

 The original film led to an official remake in 1990 and five subsequent films (Dawn of the Dead, Day of the Dead, Land of the Dead, Diary of the Dead, and Survival of the Dead) over five decades.

-Beyond the fear factor, zombie movies like Romero’s usually involve social commentary, other popular genre themes like humor, which make the films accessible to a broader audience.
+Beyond the fear factor, zombie movies like Romero’s usually involve social commentary and other popular genre themes, like humor, which makes the films accessible to a broader audience.Â

 The Rise of the Genre-Bending Zombie Movie